All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is semaglutide safe for a growing teenager?

 The STEP TEENS trial showed no adverse effects on height growth over 68 weeks.
-However, nutritional monitoring is essential because reduced appetite can limit intake of nutrients critical for development.
+But nutritional monitoring is important because reduced appetite can limit intake of nutrients critical for development.
 Regular physician oversight and dietitian involvement minimize this risk .

 What age can a teen start semaglutide?

 Semaglutide (Wegovy) is approved for ages 12 and older.
-Use in children under 12 is not supported by current evidence.
+Use in children under 12 isn't supported by current evidence.

 Will my teen need to take semaglutide forever?